fastify/fastify/docs/TypeScript.md

 <a id="typescript"></a>
 ## TypeScript
-Fastify is shipped with the a typings file so it should "just work" when used in a TypeScript application.
+Fastify is shipped with the a typings file, but it still require to install `@types/node`, depending on the Node.js version that you are using.

+## Types support
+We do care about the TypeScript community, but the framework is written in plain JavaScript and currently no one of the core team is a TypeScript user while only one of the collaborators is.
+We do our best to have the typing updated with the latest version of the API, but *it can happen* that the typings are not in sync.<br/>
+Luckly this is Open Source and you can contribute to fix them, we will be very happy to accept the fix and release it as soon as possible as a patch release.
+Checkout the [contributing](#contributing) rules!

 Plugins may or may not include typings.
 See [Plugin Types](#plugin-types) for more information.

+## Example
 This example TypeScript app closely aligns with the JavaScript examples:

 ```ts